 Also Rankedsee more on Tyson Apostol

 Mark-Paul Harry Gosselaar is an American actor.
-He is best known for his roles as Zack Morris in NBC's Saved by the Bell, Good Morning, Miss Bliss, and Saved by the Bell: The College Years; Detective John Clark in ABC's NYPD Blue, Jerry Kellerman in TNT's Raising the Bar, and Peter Bash in the TNT ...more
+He is best known for his roles as Zack Morris in NBC's Saved by the Bell, Good Morning, Miss Bliss, and Saved by the Bell: The College Years; Detective John Clark in ABC's NYPD Blue, Jerry Kellerman in TNT's Raising the Bar, and Peter Bash in the TNT series Franklin & Bash. ...more on Wikipedia

 Birthplace: Panorama City, Los Angeles, California, United States of America

 Marshall Walter "Major" Taylor was an American cyclist who won the world 1 mile track cycling championship in 1899 after setting numerous world records and overcoming racial discrimination.
-Taylor was the first African-American athlete to achieve the level of world champion and only the second black ...more
+Taylor was the first African-American athlete to achieve the level of world champion and only the second black man to win a world championship—after Canadian boxer George Dixon. ...more on Wikipedia

 Age: Died at 54 (1878-1932)